TERMS AND CONDITIONS

 Feedback means any idea, suggestion, recommendation or request by you or any of your Personnel and your Authorised Users, your customers, whether made verbally, in writing, directly or indirectly, in connection with the Services.

-Fees means the price set out in the Schedule, as adjusted in accordance with this Agreement, and includes any fees charged in accordance with clause 7.3.
+Fees means the price set out in the Contract Proposal, as adjusted in accordance with this Agreement.

 Force Majeure Event means any event or circumstance which is beyond a Party’s reasonable control including but not limited to, acts of God including fire, hurricane, typhoon, earthquake, landslide, tsunami, mudslide or other catastrophic natural disaster, civil riot, civil rebellion, revolution, terrorism, insurrection, militarily usurped power, act of sabotage, act of a public enemy, war (whether declared or not) or other like hostilities, ionising radiation, contamination by radioactivity, nuclear, chemical or biological contamination, any widespread illness, quarantine or government sanctioned ordinance or shutdown, pandemic (including COVID-19 and any variations or mutations to this disease or illness) or epidemic.